Islandora-Collaboration-Group/ISLE/docs/optional-components/tickstack.md

     * click on the pencil symbol (_Not the trashcan_)
         * If that doesn't work, try navigating to http://yourdomainhere:8888/sources/1/kapacitors/1/edit

 - Within the `Configure Alert Endpoints` page, click on the `SMTP` section / button and fill in your creds.
-Please note, the directions below are for both conventional email and [Sendgrid](https://sendgrid.com/docs/API_Reference/SMTP_API/integrating_with_the_smtp_api.html).
-Only pick **one** to follow.
+Please note, the directions below are for both conventional email and Sendgrid.
+Only pick **one** to follow please.
   * **For conventional email users:**
     * `SMTP Host` - change `localhost` to the correct host name
     * `SMTP Port` - change `25` to the correct port e.g. `465` (SSL) or `587` (TLS)